Hydrofarm Holdings Group Inc. (HYFM): Major Movement on the Horizon

-Hydrofarm Holdings Group Inc. (HYFM) is priced at $3.37 after the most recent trading session.
-At the very opening of the session, the stock price was $2.81 and reached a high price of $3.40, prior to closing the session it reached the value of $2.69.
-The stock touched a low price of $2.73.Recently in News on August 9, 2022, Hydrofarm Holdings Group Announces Second Quarter 2022 Results.
+At the end of the latest market close, Hydrofarm Holdings Group Inc. (HYFM) was valued at $4.12.
+In that particular session, Stock kicked-off at the price of $4.13 while reaching the peak value of $4.665 and lowest value recorded on the day was $3.98.
+The stock current value is $4.64.Recently in News on August 9, 2022, Hydrofarm Holdings Group Announces Second Quarter 2022 Results.
 Company Reiterates Updated Full Year 2022 Outlook.
 You can read further details here

 Hydrofarm Holdings Group Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $29.14 on 01/03/22, with the lowest value was $2.27 for the same time period, recorded on 08/03/22.